nuwanwp/Certification/Implement and manage storage.md

 ## Storage account workloads

 ![image](https://github.com/user-attachments/assets/ccf2ee47-374c-474d-97d6-ec3cb71e8a88)
+- ZRS, RA-GRS	is enough for most cases.

 ## Storage account Standard endpoints

-Recall each endpoint UNC path for each type
+- Recall each endpoint UNC path for each type

 ## Storage account Migrate a storage account

 - 1. Move a storage account to a different subscription - ok
   2. Move a storage account to a different resource group - ok
-  3. Move a storage account to a different region - recreate
+  3. Move a storage account to a different region - recreate -azcopy to migrate data
   4. Upgrade to a general-purpose v2 storage account - ok

 ## Storage account billing